dev-knights/dev-knights.github.io/_drafts/efficient-webhook-handling-with-ruby-on-rails.markdown

 ## What are the Webhooks for?

 [Webhooks](https://en.wikipedia.org/wiki/Webhook) are endpoints in your application where a service like Paypal or Stripe will inform you about the events happening in them.
-Paypal and Stripe use the to notify whether a charge was successful or not, for example.
+Paypal and Stripe use them to notify whether a charge was successful or not, for example.
 This mechanism is necesary given the charges proccess are asyncronous.
 Ergo, in the moment we create a charge using thier API we won't know until in the future if the charge was successful or not.

 ## Standard way

 The webhook is just an endpoint (route or path) which receives information through `POST` method.
-In Rails a barebones implementation of Stripe webhook could be:
+In Rails a barebone implementation of Stripe webhook could be:

 ``` ruby
 # controllers/stripe_controller.rb